Analysis | In Arizona, Republicans accidentally created a robust demonstration of the shoddiness of their fraud claims

 In addition to his comments at the news conference, Gates was one of seven signatories (most of them Republican) to a brutally blunt letter offered in response to questions posed by Arizona state Sen. Karen Fann (R).
 Fann, as president of the Senate, has been the legislative face of the vote-counting effort that her Republican-led chamber authorized.
-The questions Fann posed were apparently inspired by the team leading the audit, a group called Cyber Ninjas, and centered on various vague allegations of improper handling of ballots or deleted material.
+The questions she posed were apparently inspired by the team leading the audit, a group called Cyber Ninjas, and centered on various vague allegations of improper handling of ballots or deleted material.

 The response from Gates and his colleagues is unsparing.